timvisher/chef-web-docs/chef_master/source/custom_resources.rst

      end
    end

-When the file does not exist, the ``IO.write(path, content)`` code is executed and the chef-client output will print something similar to:
+When the file does not exist, the ``IO.write(new_resource.path, new_resource.content)`` code is executed and the chef-client output will print something similar to:

 .. code-block:: bash